-Accommodation consists of eight room, bungalow and villa categories, as well as the opulent Royal Kurumba Residence, which has two bedrooms for up to six guests and luxurious amenities such as two private pools, Jacuzzis and gazebos with day beds.
+Accommodation consists of eight room, bungalow and villa categories, as well as the opulent Two Bedroom Kurumba Residence, which has two bedrooms for up to six guests and luxurious amenities such as two private pools, Jacuzzis and gazebos with day beds.
 All options are spacious and dotted around the resort’s grounds, with some located close to the beach for dazzling ocean views and others set in the privacy of the coconut grove.

 Amenities include air conditioning, safes, satellite TVs, minibars, complimentary internet access, tea/coffee facilities and en suite bathrooms.
 Private outdoor space is also included, while the villas also come with their own pool or Jacuzzi.
 A number of the rooms can be interconnected to accommodate groups of friends or families.